Featured Article

 Step 3: Track Changes Over Time

-Winter tongue diagnosis is most valuable when you track patterns over time.
+Winter tongue observation is most valuable when you track patterns over time.
 Consider:

 • Taking photos weekly under similar lighting

-• Using our AI tongue diagnosis tool for consistent analysis
+• Using our AI-assisted wellness tongue check for consistent pattern tracking

 • Noting correlations with diet, sleep, and symptoms